CSCfi/Kielipankki-utilities/docs/howto_archive_signed_agreements.md

 # Archiving the deposition agreement
 Immediately after a deposition agreement has been signed (e.g., via UniSign), the full document including all the appendices should be safely stored for future reference.

-Save the document (from UniSign) as a single PDF file, named as KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, where _yyyymmdd_ should correspond to the date of the last signature in the document.
+## Save the document (from UniSign) as a single PDF file
+Name the file as KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, where _yyyymmdd_ should correspond to the **date of the last signature** in the document.
-Make sure all the signatures are included.
+Make sure all the signatures are included!

-For the time being, identical copies of the document should be stored in:
+For the time being, identical copies of the document should be stored in three locations:
   - IDA
   - the HFST server
   - in the contract register of the University of Helsinki.

-## Storing the agreement to IDA
+## IDA
 Upload the document under Administration/agreements/shortname ([Go to IDA](https://ida.fairdata.fi/login))

 After the data is successfully uploaded, you should freeze it.
 For this, press the 'snowflake' button in the user interface of IDA.
 Only the frozen data will be backed up!